 Keep an HVAC checklist (appendix A) on hand to know which parts of the machine are checked and ensure that it is continually working properly.

-Throughout the COVID pandemic, businesses were encouraged to improve the circulation rate in indoor spaces, including opening a window, improving ventilation systems, running ventilation consistently (or for longer), and adding air purification systems, even portable ones.
+Throughout the COVID pandemic, businesses were encouraged to improve the circulation rate in indoor spaces, including opening a window, improving ventilation systems, running ventilation consistently (or for longer), and adding air purifier systems, even portable ones.

 When upgrading your HVAC system, you'll want a higher-rated MERV filter (if your system is compatible).
 MERV 13 filters are widely recommended as they have one of the highest percentages (99.97%) in capturing the most penetrating particle (MPPS) measured in similar micron sizes to the SARS-CoV-2 virus particle.

 Induct air purifier systems can also be added to existing HVAC systems.
 But it is often more convenient and feasible to purchase portable air purifier systems.
 Portable air purifiers are extremely powerful and are scalable to meet any sized space.
 Most of these portable systems are designed to exchange a high amount of cubic feet of air per hour to improve IAQ rapidly.

 Air purifier systems are affordable and accessible to struggling businesses as government grants for COVID relief are available.